top of page

 The adjective 'fatuous' has its etymological roots in Latin.
 It is derived from the Latin word 'fatuus,' which means 'foolish' or 'silly.'
 In its original sense, 'fatuus' was used to describe someone who exhibited a lack of good sense, often to the point of absurdity.
 Over time, the term 'fatuous' found its way into English, retaining its meaning of being incredibly foolish, trivial, or devoid of meaning.
 When applied to ideas, actions, or statements, it conveys a sense of silliness and absurdity, highlighting the sheer lack of seriousness or depth.
 This etymology underscores the enduring nature of human folly and the need for a word like 'fatuous' to capture the essence of actions or notions that are not just foolish but also characterized by a sense of triviality and absurdity.

-Quiz: Find the meaning of fatuous
+Quiz: Find the meaning of the adjective fatuous:

 Try Again!